Problem Breakdown

 Pattern: Topological Sort

 Tasks with prerequisites form a dependency graph, and Kahn's algorithm peels off whatever has no remaining dependencies, one layer at a time.
-That's topological sort, the backbone of any scheduling or build-order problem.
+That's topological sort, the backbone of scheduling and build-order problems.

 Solution 1, topological sort with Kahn's algorithm